 BEFORE THE SIXTEENTH CENTURY, the majority of medieval chroniclers in England worked in monasteries, the most renowned being the Scriptorium at St. Albans.
-Although medieval chroniclers had been recording history for centuries before Henry VIII, the way scholars and citizens considered history changed dramatically in the sixteenth century.
+Although medieval chroniclers had been recording history for centuries before Henry VIII, the way scholars and citizens history considered changed dramatically in the sixteenth century.
 The three main causes for these changes were a rise in humanist ideals, the English Reformation, and an increased national consciousness.
 In his book Tudor Historical Thought, F.J.
-Levy argues that humanism was the most significant force that changed the recording practices of historical events for chroniclers in the Tudor age.
-The humanist movement began in Italy, with Francesco Petrarch laying the framework for the Renaissance humanist movement in fourteenth century.
+Levy argues that framework for the Renaissance humanist movement in the fourteenth century.
 Humanism in England, known as Christian Humanism, began to take hold by the third decade of the sixteenth century with Desiderius Erasmus and John Colet.
 Erasmus believed that history was worth teaching for its own sake, a divergence from the medieval practice of only using history lessons for religious and moral purposes.
 Londoner John Colet wanted to apply humanist ideals to Christian classics, and thereby, Christian Humanism was born in England.